 Upon review, the Academic Director will contact candidate to schedule an interview.

-A Bachelor’s degree is strongly preferred.
+A high school diploma (or equivalent) is required but a bachelor’s degree is strongly preferred.
 Candidates should check with their local state officials and practicum site administration to verify requirements for lead teachers.
 For complete information on qualifications and credentials see the current student catalog.

 Spring Cohort: March 1, 2017; Summer Cohort: May 1, 2017